mtpearce/idyom/documentation/inference.rst

 Three additional classes of multiple viewpoint systems are defined to support inference.
 The most central of these is the abstract multiple viewpoint system, ABSTRACT-MVS.
-With some exceptions, an abstract multiple viewpoint system appears to to other functions and methods to behave exactly like a normal multiple viewpoint, but its behavior is dependent on the current \*LATENT-VARIABLE-STATE\*.
+With some exceptions, an abstract multiple viewpoint system appears to other functions and methods to behave exactly like a normal multiple viewpoint system.
+The twist is that its behavior depends on the current \*LATENT-VARIABLE-STATE\*.

 During inference, latent variables provided to be inferred for predictions are grouped together into independent *generative systems*.
 A generative system is a group of latent variables whose posterior distribution needs to be inferred jointly.
-For example, if we specify latent variables $(A B)$, $C$, $(A C)$ and $D$ to be inferred (where variables grouped by brackets are linked together to be inferred jointly), two independent generative systems will be created:
+For example, if we specify latent variables :math:`(A B)`, :math:`C`, :math:`(A C)` and :math:`D` to be inferred (where variables grouped by brackets are linked together to be inferred jointly), two independent generative systems will be created:
-One will jointly infer latent variables $A$, $B$ and $C$ by linking latent variables $A$, $B$, and $C$ together.
+One will jointly infer latent variables :math:`A`, :math:`B` and :math:`C` by linking latent variables :math:`A`, :math:`B`, and :math:`C` together.
-Another will infer latent variable $D$.
+Another will infer latent variable :math:`D`.
-The user could of course have anticipated this transformation and have specified $(A B C)$ and $D$ to be inferred, but the system can take care of this reasoning as well.
+The user could of course have anticipated this transformation and have specified :math:`(A B C)` and :math:`D` to be inferred, but the system can take care of this reasoning as well.

 ABSTRACT-MVS is initialized with a short-term model, a long-term model, a list of basic viewpoints, a list of viewpoints, a (possibly linked) latent variable and individual latent variables, one for each viewpoint.
 ABSTRACT-MVS should be initialized with the MAKE-MVS function, which takes care of initializing its fields properly.